 - WordPress (free) – If you’re looking into becoming a blogger VA, knowledge of this is an absolute must.
 Most bloggers use this platform, or, if they don’t already, are planning on moving to it.
 As I already mentioned, WordPress.com offers free blogs, but if you want to explore more of the technical side of blogging with WordPress, I’d recommend getting your own domain and website (I use DreamHost as it’s one of the more affordable options).
 You can then install Wordpress for yourself and learn about the various plugins (Akismet and WP-Affiliate being two very popular ones, among others, for bloggers) and themes that may not be available on WordPress.com.

 - Photoshop Elements ($70) (or Adobe Photoshop, which you can get as part of the Adobe Photography Plan for $9.99/month – TOTALLY worth it!) – if you’re going to offer graphic design services to clients, I recommend using PS Elements or Photoshop.
 You can use things like Canva or PicMonkey, but these programs don’t offer the customization and high level of quality that you’ll get with Elements or Photoshop.
 At $9.99/month, Photoshop is now completely affordable for most people, especially as this can be considered a business expense for tax purposes (though you should confirm with your accountant on that).
-If nothing else, use Elements which is a one-time cost of $70 (and most of the time, Costco has it for a good price) and is also somewhat easier to learn.
+If nothing else, use Elements which is a one-time cost of $150 and is also somewhat easier to learn.

 - Harvest (free for 1 user, 2 projects, 4 clients, and unlimited invoices – $12+/month after that) – I use this for my invoicing, keeping track of expenses, and keeping track of hours.
 I honestly have no idea how I would handle the financial side of my business without it.